hamidrezavalidi/Political-Districting-to-Minimize-Cut-Edges/results/README.md

 * config-table13.json to create Table 13,
 * config-table15-TL-q.json with TL in {60, 3600} and q in {k,2k} to create Table 15.

+Also, Tables 4, 6, and 14 are inferred.

+* Table 4 is inferred from Table 9,
-It should be noted that Tables 4 and 6 are inferred from Tables 9 and 13, respectively.
-Furthermore, Table 14 is inferred from Tables 9 and 13.
+* Table 6 is inferred from Table 13,
+* Table 14 is inferred from Tables 9 and 13.